Appleseed/learn/docs/Portal/install/index.rst

   * Give this user db_owner in the user mapping section to your Database

    .. image:: ../images/User-Access2.jpg

-* IIS Hosting
+* Set up the Appleseed Site
   * Unzip the archive to a non-windows controled folder such as C:\\Appleseed [ ie : Not the Windows folder or folders locked ]

     .. image:: ../images/Unzip.jpg

+* Change permissions on Appleseed Site
+   * Right click on the Website Folder (e.g. / Appleseed Website).
+   * Click on the *Properties* button at the bottom.

+* IIS Hosting

-  * Create a Site in IIS with a .NET 4.0 Application Pool
+  * Create a Site in IIS with a .NET 4.0 Application Pool.

     .. image:: ../images/IIS1.jpg